shunchaowang/publicwiki/BMI OAuth2.md

 - `oauth2-app` a react frontend app to manage registered apps and users.
 ---
 # Design
+Service side is a springboot multi module projects built by gradle.
 ---
 # Environments
 ## bmi-oauth2